Toxoplasma infection and pregnancy

 • Use gloves when handling raw meat or foods which could be contaminated, or wash your hands immediately after handling.

-• Clean kitchen utensils and worktops with boiling water.
+• Clean kitchen utensils, chopping boards and worktops with boiling water.

 2. Gardening: